 In her own fiery way, Lawrence concluded she would no longer tolerate inequitable pay for fear of being less liked.
 Her essay caused a great deal of buzz in the media about ongoing gender wage gap issues.

 In February 2019, Lawrence confirmed her engagement to New York art gallery director Cooke Maroney.
-The two had been dating since the spring of 2018.
+The two tied the knot in Newport, Rhode Island, that October.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!